iru-one-syah/BC-biometrics/README.md

-# Cross-Talk ID - User Identification
+# Identify yourself with bone-conducted sound

 This dataset was used in a recent conference paper: "........" (under review).